jerometerry/potassium/README.md

 Once a Transaction has been opened, actions can be added to it, using the High, Medium and Low methods.

-High registers the action on a Priority Queue using a Rank to order.
+High registers the action on a Priority Queue using a Priority to order.
 Medium and Low are run in the order they are added.

 All High priority actions are run first (using Priority Queue), all Medium Priority actions second (by order added), and all Low priority actions third (by order added).

 High, Medium and Low priority actions are run when the Transaction is closed when the operation that requested the Transaction completes.

-**Rank** - Rank is used to determine the order to execute High priority items in a Transaction.
+**Priority** - Priority is used to determine the order to execute High priority items in a Transaction.
 A lower priority value executes before a higher priority, as is typically with Priority Queues.

-A Rank is assigned to an Event, with a default priority of zero.
-A Rank has an operation to add a superior, with a class invariant that all superiors must have a higher priority than their subordinates.
+A Priority is assigned to an Event, with a default priority of zero.
+A Priority has an operation to add a superior, with a class invariant that all superiors must have a higher priority than their subordinates.

-An Events Rank can be modified (increased) when it registers itself to listen to another Event.
-The subscribers rank should be higher than the source rank, so that the source rank High operations in a Transaction execute before those of their subscribers.
+An Events Priority can be modified (increased) when it registers itself to listen to another Event.
+The subscribers priority should be higher than the source rank, so that the source rank High operations in a Transaction execute before those of their subscribers.

-The Rank of an Event is used when registering High priority actions on a Transaction, as a means to ensure actions are run on a priority basis.
+The Priority of an Event is used when registering High priority actions on a Transaction, as a means to ensure actions are run on a priority basis.

 Memory Management
 ==========